-Starting at the Muir Woods overflow parking lot, this loop ascends unrelentingly along a grassy ridge and then descends through old-growth redwood uplands to the bottom of Redwood Canyon.
-To top off the hike, the route follows the Main Trail along the canyon floor past the park’s best redwoods.
+Starting at the Muir Woods overflow parking lot, this loop ascends unrelentingly along a grassy ridge, then descends through old-growth redwood uplands into Redwood Canyon.
+The route then follows the Bohemian Grove Trail along the canyon floor past the park’s best redwoods.

-Click here to see the trailhead location in Google Maps.
+Here’s the trailhead location in Google Maps.

 After 1.7 miles of climbing the trail reaches to an intersection with the Ben Johnson Trail.
 Most hikers take this shortcut, which switchbacks steeply down a hillside through a nice redwood grove.
 Hikers who want to see a great scenic view and a few additional redwoods can continue up the Dipsea Trail as shown on the map.
 This longer route climbs an additional 0.3 miles before arriving at the TCC Trail.
 From this point it’s worthwhile to climb just a few hundred yards more on the Dipsea Trail to arrive at an excellent viewpoint that overlooks the ocean, then retrace your steps back to the TCC Trail.

-© 2006, 2012 David Baselt
+© 2006, 2012, 2016, 2021 David Baselt